 They were out buying oil when the bridegroom came

 The wise virgins were prudent to buy the oil ahead of time.
-On their advice, the foolish went to buy the fuel late at night when the shopping hours were over.
-So, they took a long time to purchase the oil.
+On their advice, the foolish went to buy the fuel needed late at night when the shopping hours were over.
+So, they probably took a long time to purchase the oil.
 The bridegroom came in the meantime.
 Hence, they missed the opportunity to welcome the groom on time.
-Our end of life, or Christ’s second coming, can happen when we are not ready.
+The end of our life, or Christ’s second coming, can happen when we are not ready.

 those who were ready went with him to the wedding feast

 God asked Noah to have only one door for the ark that he built to save his family from the deluge (Gen 6:16).
 After the selected pairs of animals and Noah’s family entered the ark, God shut the door (Gen 7:16).
-The wicked realized their fault only late and all their attempts to enter the ark and other means of survival failed.
-Thus, God destroyed them as victims of the flood.
-Jesus had warned the sudden shutting of the door of heaven at his return that might embarrass the non-practicing believers (Lk 13:25).
+Thus, God destroyed the wicked as victims of the flood.
+Jesus had warned of the sudden shutting of the door of heaven at his return that might embarrass non-practising believers (Lk 13:25).
 Jesus has given enough warning beforehand to avoid such a tragedy.

-When Jesus the bridegroom comes to the world to receive his bride, the church, and takes her to his Father’s house for the wedding banquet, only those members of the church who are spiritually prepared will join him in the banquet.
+When Jesus the bridegroom comes again into the world to receive his bride, the Church, and takes her to his Father’s house for the wedding banquet, only those members of the Church who are spiritually prepared will join him in the banquet.
 Then he will shut the doors of heaven.
-The unprepared will lose the opportunity of salvation.
+The unprepared will lose the opportunity of attaining salvation.
 Hence, this is the time for conversion and spiritual preparation.